EOSIO/eosio.forum/README.md

 ##### Example (get all proposals a voter voted for):

-The idea is to turn the `voter` in an integer, convert it to hexadecimal, and compute the lowest possible key for `proposal_name` (lower bound) as well as the highest possible key for `proposal_name` (upper bound).
+The idea is to turn the `voter` into an integer, convert it to hexadecimal, and compute the lowest possible key for `proposal_name` (lower bound) as well as the highest possible key for `proposal_name` (upper bound).

-**Note** The hexadecimal values below are all in little-endian format, so high byte are on the right side and low bytes on the left side.
+**Note** The hexadecimal values below are all in little-endian format, so high bytes are on the right side and low bytes on the left side.

 Here the steps to compute the lower/upper bounds for the table query:

- 1. Convert `joshkauffman` EOS name to hexadecimal using `eosc tools name`.
+ 1. Convert `testusertest` EOS name to hexadecimal using `eosc tools name`.

    ```
-   eosc tools names joshkauffman
+   eosc tools names testusertest

    from \ to  hex               hex_be            name          uint64
    ---------  ---               ------            ----          ------
-   name       308d5c4b1bd8307d  7d30d81b4b5c8d30  joshkauffman  9020947665363176752
+   name       90b1ca57619db1ca  cab19d6157cab190  testusertest  14605628107949519248
    ```

  1. Create the `lower_bound` key by prepending `0000000000000000` to the `hex` value shown
-   above: `0x0000000000000000308d5c4b1bd8307d`
+   above: `0x000000000000000090b1ca57619db1ca`

  1. Create the `upper_bound` key by prepending `ffffffffffffffff` to the `hex` value shown
-   above: `0xffffffffffffffff308d5c4b1bd8307d`.
+   above: `0xffffffffffffffff90b1ca57619db1ca`.

 Now that we have the lower and upper bound keys, simply perform your query:

 ```
-eosc get table eosforumrcpp eosforumrcpp vote --index 3 --key-type i128 --lower-bound 0x0000000000000000308d5c4b1bd8307d --upper-bound 0xffffffffffffffff308d5c4b1bd8307d
+eosc get table eosforumrcpp eosforumrcpp vote --index 3 --key-type i128 --lower-bound 0x000000000000000090b1ca57619db1ca --upper-bound 0xffffffffffffffff90b1ca57619db1ca
 ```

-You will see only the proposals voter `joshkauffman` voted for.
+You will see only the proposals that voter `testusertest` voted for.

 #### JSON Structure Guidelines

-You can use any vocabulary you want when doing posts, proposals and votes, there is no specification yet for the JSON.
+You can use any vocabulary you want when creating posts, proposals and votes, there is no specification yet for the JSON.
 However, by following some simple guidelines, you can simplify your life and the life of those building UIs around these messages.

-For all `json` prefixed or suffixed fields in `propose`, `vote` and `post`, the `type` field should determines a higher order protocol, and determines what other sibling fields will be required.
+For all `json` prefixed or suffixed fields in `propose`, `vote` and `post`, the `type` field should determine a higher order protocol, and determines what other sibling fields will be required.

 ##### In a `propose`'s `proposal_json` field

 * `type` is a required field to distinguish protocol.
-See types in this section below.
+See types in the section below.

-* `question` means be the reference language question of a proposition.
+* `question` means the reference language question of a proposition.

 * `content` is a Markdown document, detailing everything there is to know about the proposal